 But working with extremely large datasets was impossible at the time.

 Just uploading the information back into customers’ accounts would take a day on X1 Instances, Amazon Web Services.
 And it would have cost a small fortune.

 However, it is possible now, with far greater data processing powers compared with six years ago.

-At our HQ in Berlin, a team of data scientists from the Fraunhofer Institute of Technology, make sense of large amounts of data.
+At our HQ in Berlin, a team of data scientists from the Fraunhofer Institute of Technology, process and analyse large datasets.

-We have access to vast amounts of data points from browser extensions that allow us to think about this as more of a data science problem.
+We have access to a lot of data points from browser extensions that allow us solve this as a data science problem.

 Because that’s what this is.

 Up until now, people have considered this an SEO problem or a Google Analytics problem.